kravi97/Webpage/README.md

 Files added:

-- `index.html` — Simple player page that expects a video at `assets/video.mp4`.
+- `index.html` — Simple player page that expects a video at `assets/video.webm`.
 - `styles.css` — Mobile-first styles for fullscreen display and bottom buttons.
 - `script.js` — Handles muted autoplay attempt, user-tap to play with sound, and requests fullscreen.

 How to use

-1. Place your video file at `assets/video.mp4` (mp4 H.264 + AAC recommended).
+1. Place your video file at `assets/video.webm` (webm H.264 + AAC recommended).
 2. Open `index.html` in your mobile browser (or desktop) to test.

 Mobile-specific notes